Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Failure Behaviour

 Clearly, both Power decoding and the list decoder will fail in recovering $\vec c$ in \cref{itm:failure_c_beyond} and \cref{itm:failure_beyond}.
-In Items 1--4, the list decoder guarantees to recover $\vec c$ on a list, though for Item 1--3 that list will have length at least 2.
+In Items 1--4, the list decoder guarantees to recover $\vec c$ on a list, though for Items 1--3 that list will have length at least 2.

 For Power decoding it is less clear-cut.
 Firstly, for Items 1 and 2, then Power decoding ``fails'' according to the definition given at the beginning of \cref{sec:failure}.
-Indeed, for Items 2, then Power decoding guarantees to return $\vec c'$ or $\fail$.
-For Item 1, however, then \cref{alg:decoder} might be lucky and find $\vec c$, but in all likelihood $\hat v$ becomes a random linear combination of the solution vectors corresponding to $\vec c$ and $\vec c'$, and \cref{line:decoder:solution} therefore returns $\fail$.
-For Items 3 and 4, then Power decoding will probably obtain $\vec c$, but it might fail in either case.
-That is, whether there is only one codeword within radius $\tau$ or not, then Power decoding might succeed or it might fail.
+Indeed, for Item 2, then Power decoding guarantees to return $\vec c'$ or $\fail$.
+For Item 1, however, then \cref{alg:decoder} might be lucky and find $\vec c$, but in all likelihood the obtained solution to \cref{prob:ke_linearised} will be some linear combination of the two solutions corresponding to $\vec c$ and $\vec c'$; probably \cref{line:decoder:compute_f} or at least \cref{line:decoder:verify_dist} of \cref{alg:decoder} will return $\fail$.
+For Items 3 and 4, then Power decoding will probably obtain $\vec c$; but in either case, one can construct examples where it will fail.
+That is, whether or not there is only one codeword within radius $\tau$, then Power decoding might succeed or it might fail.